Cali Pachanguero

-"Cali Pachanguero" is a salsa song performed by Grupo Niche and written by the group's founder Jairo Varela.
+"Cali Pachanguero" (translation: Cali party-lover or Cali party animal) is a salsa song performed by Grupo Niche and written by the group's founder Jairo Varela.
 Released in 1984 on the album No hay quinto malo, (Note: "No hay quinto malo" translated as "There is no fifth bad" is a Spanish proverb of optimism meaning that in the end the situation will change to good.) it has been called an anthem of Colombian salsa.

 The song has been recognized by multiple media outlets as one of the greatest songs in Colombian history: